John R. Jewitt: Later life

 In 1807, Jewitt published his Journal Kept at Nootka Sound.
 The interest generated by this journal prompted Richard Alsop to interview him extensively.
 This material, combined with his earlier and more terse Journal, culminated in the 1815 publication of A Narrative of the Adventures and Sufferings of John R. Jewitt, only survivor of the crew of the ship Boston, during a captivity of nearly three years among the savages of Nootka Sound: with an account of the manners, mode of living, and religious opinions of the natives.
-Very little of the Journal is left out of the Narrative—e.g. the episode (28 March 1804) of an accidental fatal shooting by a father of his children.
+Little of the Journal is left out of the Narrative—e.g. the episode (28 March 1804) of an accidental fatal shooting by a father of his children.
 The main difference is that in the former Jewitt refers to Maquinna as a chief, and in the latter as a king.

 Jewitt spent the later part of his life in New England, and died in Hartford, Connecticut on 7 January 1821 at the age of 37.